Echo298327/auth-gateway-fastapi-keycloak/README.md

    cd repository-name
    ```

-2. **Optional:** The `.env.example` file is already included in the repository, and you can configure it if you plan to run the services locally (without using Docker Compose).
+2. **Configure Environment Variables:**
+   - The project includes two `.env` files for different use cases:
+     - `.env.docker`: Used when running the application with Docker Compose.
+This file is automatically handled by the `docker-compose.yml` configuration, and no additional setup is required.
+     - `.env`: Used for local development without Docker Compose.
+You can use the `.env.example` file as a template to create your own `.env` file.

      **Note:**
-   - The `.env` file is not required when running with Docker Compose.
-Environment variables for Docker Compose are already handled within the `docker-compose.yml` file.
+     - If you are using Docker Compose, the `.env.docker` file will provide the necessary environment variables.
-   - The `.env` file is only needed if you intend to run the services locally without containers.
+     - If you plan to run services locally without Docker Compose, ensure the `.env` file is properly configured.
+     - For local development, services such as Postgres, Keycloak, and optionally PgAdmin must still be run using Docker Compose.
+You can comment out unnecessary services in the `docker-compose.yml` file if not required.

 3. Start the services using Docker Compose: